Thanks for dropping by Plots, Plans and Parenthood today, it’s lovely to have you over here in my little corner of the inter-webs.

 There will also be a new section this year; home education.
-Last May we made the big decision to home educate our daughter.
-Our first year has been a whirlwind of learning, laughing and figuring stuff out together.
+In May 2019 we made the big decision to home educate our daughter.
+It has been a whirlwind of learning, laughing and figuring stuff out together.
 It has been amazing and my only regret is that I wish we had done it sooner.
 So, you will find information on home ed, new resources and perhaps a few guest posts and book reviews from a certain home ed kiddo keen to flex her literary muscles.
 Given the toll that Covid-19 is having on parents now having to crisis school at home, this section may see a lot of quick growth!

 So hang around for the stories, tips, tricks, recipes, reviews, pictures, printable and whatever else I can rustle up and empty out of my head.

 Take care of you!